adarshaacharya/shitcommits/README.md

 ## Contributing

-You can [raise issues](https://github.com/adarshaacharya/shitcommits/issues) or check [Contributing Guide](CONTRIBUTING.md) for Contribution guidelines if you love to have some of your contributions to this project.
+You can [raise issues](https://github.com/adarshaacharya/shitcommits/issues) or check [Contributing Guide](CONTRIBUTING.md) if you love to have some of your contributions to this project.

 ## Show your support